 When we talk about transactions, HOLTROP S.L.P has been conceived from its inception as a Firm oriented towards the assessment of businesses, with a special focus on international transactions, mainly acquisitions of other businesses.
 In the majority of operations in which we have participated, we have represented foreign buyers, although the tendency in the recent years has been to advise national buyers and sellers.

-The first transaction in the renewable sector was in 2001, year from which Piet Holtrop became comitted to APPA as a collaborating partner, and since 2009 our firm sponsored the Study of the Macroeconomic Impact of Renewable Energies in Spain.
+The first transaction in the renewable sector was in 2001, year from which Piet Holtrop became committed to APPA as a collaborating partner, and since 2009 our firm sponsored the Study of the Macroeconomic Impact of Renewable Energies in Spain.
 Since then, we have intervened in several tens of operations and transactions involving renewable assets.
-Generally, our advisory work has related to transactions with international elements, and although the food and renewable sectors stand out, it has not been limited to companies in these areas.
+Generally, our advisory work has been related to transactions with international elements, and although the food and renewable sectors stand out, it has not been limited to companies in these areas.
+The Fashion sector is another one where we have intervened in some main operations.
+We can count with some big Fashion companies among our customers and we have assessed in the opening of the Flagship stores of those companies in Spain.
 Finally, it is worth mentioning our participation in different platforms in the line of transactions with citizen participation, such as Ecrowd or Firmeza Solar and the advice for the project of Crowdfunding Citizen Energy.

-The constant regulatory changes of the regulated sectors require a continuous update of the lawyers who have to analyse the legal contingencies within a transaction, involving assets affected by those changes.
+The constant regulatory changes of the regulated sectors require a continuous update of on the latest legislation by our lawyers who have to analyse the legal contingencies within a transaction, involving assets affected by those changes.

 Other legal approaches